We all carry the same genes. Some of those genes are responsible for cell division in certain areas of our bodies.

-Certain ethnic groups have a much higher chance of carrying risky genes.
-For example, people of Ashkenazi (Eastern European) Jewish ancestry have a 1 in 40 chance of carrying one of three founder BRCA risky gene mutations associated with that population.
+Some ethnic groups are known to have a higher chance of carrying certain risky genes than in the general population.
+For example, people of Ashkenazi (Eastern European) Jewish ancestry have a 1 in 40 chance of carrying one of three founder BRCA mutations associated with that population.
 Other ethnic groups include, but are not limited to: French Canadian, Bahamian, Polish, Icelandic and African American.

 Since its discovery in 1995, this type of hereditary cancer has changed from one type of cancer, caused by mutations in only one gene to several types of cancer, caused by mutations in any of many different genes.
 As a result, all labels used to describe this syndrome, such as ''breast cancer gene'', ''BRCA'', ''hereditary breast and ovarian cancer'' and ''HBOC'' tell only part of the story, leaving out well over half of those who are affected.
 To better serve our patient group, we are in the process of changing our name and updating all resources to reflect the fully inclusive and future forward RISKY GENES™ brand.
 We ask for your patience during this process.